HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 As a pediatric dietitian who’s worked with many families over the years, I’m often asked for dinner ideas that work for busy families, picky eaters, and a desire for health-consciousness.

-Many families also have children with variable appetites, taste preferences, and nutritional challenges.
+Some families have children with variable appetites, taste preferences, and nutritional challenges.

-Parents tell me frequently that it is so hard to choose a meal that will satisfy every family member’s needs, while also achieving the desire for that meal to be healthy, nutritious, not overly processed, and acceptable to their children.
+Parents tell me frequently that it is so hard to choose a meal that will satisfy every family member’s needs and preferences, while also achieving a desire for healthy, nutritious meals that are not overly processed, and are acceptable to their children.

-Plus, recipes sound good, and are good, but somehow they got lost in the busy-ness of schedules and family life.
+Plus, recipes sound good, but they may get lost in the busy-ness of schedules and family life.

 Let’s break it down, step-by-step:

-• Assemble the meal components on your table or counter in the kitchen if pre-assembly is needed.
-Let each family member choose which foods, preferred combinations, and how much they want to eat, and serve themselves.
+• Place the meal components on your table or counter in the kitchen if pre-assembly is needed.
+Let each family member choose which foods, preferred combinations, and how much they want to eat, and allow them to serve themselves.

-• Remember, ‘The Dinner Bar’ offers a variety of ingredients for individuals to “build their own” entree for dinner.
-Other meal items such as fruit, vegetables, grains, and milk are available to choose as well, to round out a nutritious meal.
+• Remember, deconstructed meals offers a variety of ingredients for individuals to “build their own” entree for dinner.
+Other meal items such as fruit, vegetables, grains, and milk are available to choose as well, to round out the meal.

-• Deconstructed food allows for variability in a child’s appetite and promotes his or her capability to choose which foods to eat (within what is offered).
+• Deconstructed food items allow for variability in a child’s appetite and promotes their autonomy to choose which foods to eat (within what is offered).

 • A deconstructed meal is a “healthy smorgasbord” offered in a “build it yourself” atmosphere, and sure to be fun and please your family.

-Here are some family meal ideas using The Dinner Bar and deconstructed food:
+Here are some family dinnertime meal ideas using a deconstructed food approach:

-Tacos, Tostadas, Burritos: Separate the shells or wraps from the fillings and place them on platters or in bowls.
+Separate the shells or wraps from the filling and place them on platters or in bowls.
 Let your family members assemble their own combinations.

-Loaded Potatoes: I love a loaded potato!
-It’s a great way to re-use leftovers like chili, roasted vegetables, or other past Dinner Bar items.
+I love a loaded potato!
+It’s a great way to re-use leftovers like chili, roasted vegetables, or other past dinner items.
 Bake (or microwave) your potatoes and place them alongside your topping options.
 Let your family make their own loaded potato.

-Remember, each Dinner Bar recipe takes the approach of preparing ingredients and allowing your child to make up his own entree, or plate of food.
-Each deconstructed dinner also includes side dishes so that you make a balanced meal.
+Remember, each idea takes the approach of preparing ingredients and allowing your child to make up their own entree, or plate of food.

 The biggest benefit?
-These are simple, uncomplicated meals which are easy for mom and dad to prepare, and fun and engaging for children to assemble.
+These are simple, deconstructed dishes, easy for parents to prepare, and fun and engaging for children to assemble.

 Need More Help with Family Meals?